ianllewellyn/gunship/README.md

 ### Must have

+* Basic enemies!
+* Bullet collisions
+* Ship collisions
+* Score

+### Nice to have

 * Limit the rotation of the cannon
-* Bullet drag isn't increased on long frames

-### Nice to have

 * Make the ship bob up and down to show motion
 * Have the cannon push the helicopter backwards when it fires
 * Rotate the ship a little when it moves left/right